 Less money, but better results - can that work?
 At this point, I would like to repeat a somewhat worn-out, but no less correct piece of wisdom: Crises offer opportunities.
 Or to put it more flippantly: Necessity is the mother of invention.
 Because with a smaller budget, even decision-makers in rather rigid corporate structures come to the conclusion that the efficiency screw could still be turned.

-72 percent of respondents answered the question about the greatest need for action due to the pandemic with regard to digitization in the SAP context with "increasing the efficiency of existing processes".
-By comparison, in the DSAG Annual Congress Survey 2019, only 62 percent of respondents named "increasing efficiency" as the area with the greatest impact due to digital transformation.
+72% of respondents answered "increasing the efficiency of existing processes" when asked about the greatest need for action due to the pandemic with regard to digitalization in the SAP context.
+By comparison, only 62 percent of respondents in the 2019 DSAG Annual Congress survey named "increasing efficiency" as the area with the greatest impact as a result of the digital transformation.

 From CSK's point of view, both initially controversial aspects - lower budget and higher requirements - can be excellently reconciled if one thinks the cost-benefit calculation one step further.
 As process consultants, we help our customers in advance to untangle historically grown processes.
 Subsequently, we use our agile VIROCK implementation method at SAP Solutions for the Purchase2Pay and Order2Cash areas within a short time.
 The complete digitization of the process chains in turn saves time and costs.